Veeupup/Escape/README.md

 ### Now

- It is still developing now, and it is only developed for 3 days,  so there are many bugs here.
+ It is still developing now, and it is only developed for less than 10 days,  so there are some bugs here.
 If you like the game , it's our pleasure to accept your suggestions.